A Tote Placepot is a renowned race day ritual and Tote’s most popular bet.

 You don’t need your horse to win every race just place, so this is much more feasible than win bets.
 It, therefore, offers good value for punters.

 You’re not limited to the number of horses you can pick per race in a Placepot.
 If you choose a few selections per race, the stakes will increase.
-To figure this out, simply take the number of selections and times it race by the number of races.
+To determine this, multiply the number of selections by the number of races.

 Here are some numbers to help…